Playmates Centre 56

 We attend regular consortia, cluster and training events with a range of other professionals and are able to access specialist services and support if required.

-All staff hold current paediatric first aid qualifications and have received training on various other subjects from speech and language development to supporting children with ASD, behaviour management and supporting children's ACES.
+All staff hold current paediatric first aid qualifications and have received training on various other subjects from speech and language development to supporting children with ASC, behaviour management and supporting children's ACES.

 - How accessible is the setting?